ARDivekar/TypeScript-on-the-Browser-Starter/README.md

 1. Chunks can be split into more chunks (so long as there is at least one module in the chunk).
 1. After the dependency graph is parsed, chunks are combined/split, etc, the final set of chunks is written to disk, with each chunk as one bundle.

-### Caching application library bundles
+### Bundle-splitting on a modular TypeScript application:

+In [a previous section](#modular-typescript-structure), we discussed how to set up a modular TypeScript codebase.
+This section describes how to get Webpack to create bundles out of each of our entry points, application libraries, and vendor libraries.

 Webpack 3 had you messing with things like `CommonsChunkPlugin`.
 With Webpack 4, bundle-splitting becomes quite simple: we must use `config.optimization.splitChunks.cacheGroups`.
 This takes as input a JSON object, each key of which is a separate bundle that you want to create.
 The entry points are also created as separate bundles.
 ```js
 const config = {
     entry: {